aabiji/logbuddy/readme.md

 exercises page:
 - paginate the workouts in the history view

-weight page:
-- add more weight graph views (this month, last 6 months, all time)
-- add checkbox to toggle weekly grouping
-- adjust the graph's number of points to the screen's width
-- paginate the weight entries

 Create a .env file that looks like this in the project root:
 ```.env
 JWT_SECRET=supersecret